leonardoFu/video-sei-event/explainer.md

 ## Proposed Solution

-Get SEI information from web video, with loose accurate timestamp information so we can use it to sync with video.currentTime.
+Get SEI information from web video, with loose accurate timestamp information so we can use it to sync with `video.currentTime`.

-Can be used with [Media Source Extensions™ (w3.org)](https://www.w3.org/TR/media-source-2/),  parse the livestream by a javascript demuxer and a remuxer, to get the fmp4 stream with SEI data .
-And SEI event would be triggered when Web Video parsing the H.264 nals
+Can be used with [Media Source Extensions™ (w3.org)](https://www.w3.org/TR/media-source-2/),  parse the livestream by a JavaScript demuxer and a remuxer, to get the fmp4 stream with SEI data.
+And SEI event would be triggered when Web Video parsing the H.264 NALs.

-Can be used with both WebCodecs API and [Media Source Extensions™ (w3.org)](https://www.w3.org/TR/media-source-2/) , demux live stream and generate EncodedVideoChunks, and pass it to SourceBuffer directly.
+Can be used with both WebCodecs API and [Media Source Extensions™ (w3.org)](https://www.w3.org/TR/media-source-2/) , demux live stream and generate `EncodedVideoChunks`, and pass it to `SourceBuffer` directly.